phoebe-project/phoebe-project.org/README.md

 ## Updating Publications

 The list of publications is currently created manually in the `Publications` component in [publications.jsx](./src/publications.jsx).
 For each entry, use the `Publication` component (see existing entries) which takes the following arguments: adsLink, authors, title, and release (optional - if provided, must match a valid release branch/tag).
+To link to a dedicated page with links to reproducible content, use entryLink instead of adsLink and fillout an entry in the `PublicationEntry` component.

 ## Updating/Adding Developer Bios